You shall know the truth and the truth shall set you free

 Sadly, without viewing the Book of Acts in the context of “all [New Testament] Scripture,” and without “testing the spirits to see whether they are of God,” the Pentecostal Movement focused only on certain verses in the Book of Acts, (K.j.v.: Ps.
 119:160; 1 Ths.
 5:21; 1 Jn.
 4:1-4.)
 This allowed for eisegesis or their own interpretations of those events, which moved the Biblical faith and practices of the New Covenant, personally born again body in Christ, out of Scriptural focus.

 As recorded in the Book of Acts, confusion ran rife among the first believers after the once-off indwelling of the Holy Spirit at Pentecost.
 The expanding revelation of Jesus’ New Covenant was brought to the assemblies by Paul, about 14 years after he came to Christ, (Acts 2; Gal.
 2:1.)
-Before then, Paul’s explanations were not available to Jesus’ body of believers.
+It seems that before then, these explanations were not available to Jesus’ body of believers.

 So, the first believers often misunderstood Jesus’ mystical baptism with the Holy Spirit at the moment of salvation, (Mt.
 28:19-20; 3:11-12; Jn.
 1:12-13; Gal.
 4:6-7.)
 As most still do today, they often confused the “apostolic age” after Pentecost with Jesus’ ministry under the Old Testament Covenant before He suffered, died, was resurrected, and ascended into heaven.
-This was before Jesus’ establishment of the New Testament Covenant at Calvary, and before Pentecost, when He sent the Holy Spirit to, for the first time in all of history, constantly indwell His blood-cleansed temple of believers, (Jn.
-7:39, K.j.v.)
-During the Old Testament Covenant, the Spirit only “came upon” certain believers, but He did not indwell them.
-Erroneously, they also related Jesus’ Baptism with the Holy Spirit to the laying on of hands to pray for the manifestation of a specific gift from the already indwelling Holy Spirit, (2 Tim.
+Jesus’ ministry to the Hebrews was before His establishment of the New Testament Covenant at Calvary and before Pentecost, when He sent the Holy Spirit to, for the first time in all of history, constantly indwell His blood-cleansed temple of believers, (Jn.
+7:39, 1 Jn.
+2:20, 27 KJV.)
+During the Old Testament Covenant, the Spirit “came upon” certain believers, but He did not indwell them.
+Erroneously, they also related Jesus’ Baptism with the Holy Spirit to the apostles’ laying on of hands to pray for the manifestation of the gifts from the already indwelling Holy Spirit, (2 Tim.
 1:6.)
-In addition, they mistook the gifts that “follow” personally born again, water baptised disciples, (tongues in particular,) for ecstatic pagan experiences when heathens are progressively possessed by more and stronger demons, (1 Cor.
-13:1-3; Mark 16:16-18; 1 Jn.
+In addition, they confused the gifts that “follow” personally born again, water baptised disciples, (tongues in particular,) for ecstatic pagan experiences when heathens are progressively possessed by more and stronger demons, (1 Cor.
+12:1-11; Mark 16:16-18; 1 Jn.
 2:20, 27.)

-As a result, they believed they had to be “continually filled” with the Spirit and experience great ‘hypes’ each time the Spirit “descends on them,” as it happened under the Old Testament Covenant, at Pentecost, and in the occult.
+As a result, they believed they had to be “continually filled” with the Spirit and experience great ‘hypes’ each time the Spirit supposedly “descends on them.”
 Yet, John the Baptist declared, “...God does not give His Spirit by measure, [every now and again; step by step, or in part,]” (Jn.
-3:34b.)
+3:34.)
 1 Jn.
-2:27, “The anointing [the Spirit Himself] which you received from [Jesus at your rebirth,] abides [or stays continuously] in you…”
+2:27, “The anointing [the Spirit Himself] which you received from [Jesus at your rebirth] abides [or stays continuously] in you…”

 It is occultic to focus on one gift such as tongues to make it into a ‘superior, super-saving’ gift that outshines all the other gifts of the Holy Spirit.
 All the gifts of the Spirit work together “as He wills” to edify Jesus’ blood-bought body of believers.